Infiniti Q30 review

 The Infiniti Q30 won’t be the cheapest to run but it won’t break the bank.
 However, compared to the Mercedes A-Class that it shares most of it’s engines with, the running costs are higher.

 None of the engines will be tax-exempt as the lowest amount of CO2 emitted is 108g/km from the 1.5-litre diesel.
-This engine also achieves 68.9mpg on a combined cycle, which isn’t that impressive compared to the A-Class or BMW 1 Series, both producing over 80mpg from higher powered engines.
+This engine also achieves 68.9mpg on a combined cycle, which isn’t that impressive compared to the A-Class or BMW 1 Series, both producing over 80mpg from engines of similar performance.

 Image 4 of 12

 Going up the range, the 1.6-litre turbo petrol engine will achieve 47.1mpg on a combined cycle and emits a higher 138g/km CO2.
-The difference in performance is so marginal that it’s not worth the extra running costs to step up to this unit from the base diesel.
+Again, most rivals with similar performance claim greater efficiency.

 Sitting in the middle of all this is the 2.2-litre diesel, which offers a reasonable but not brilliant mix of efficiency and performance.
 Infiniti claims it will achieve 57.7mpg from its 166bhp engine and emits 134g/km of CO2.

 Insurance groups range from 13 on the low powered cars to 22 for the most powerful Sport model.
-In this respect the Q30 does better than it’s competition.
-Although the A-Class is only slightly higher at group 15, the BMW 1 Series insurance groups start at 17.
+In this respect the Q30 does fractionally better than its competition.
+The BMW 1 Series and Mercedes A-Class are only slightly higher at group 15.

 Interior, design and technology